ElioDiNino/Homelab/services/README.md

 ### [Beszel](./beszel/)

 [Beszel](https://beszel.dev/) is a lightweight server monitoring platform that includes Docker statistics, historical data, and alert functions.
-I use it as the main monitoring tool for my homelab, providing insights into the performance and health of my services.
+I use it as the main monitoring tool for my homelab, providing insights into the performance and health of my machines.

 ### [Pocket ID](./pocket-id/)